samaypanwar/CopulaPairTrading/README.md

 START yourself then change analysis to back trader refactor

+###
+Make only bi-variate copula for now
+Make multivariate with the help of package
 ### Things to do
 1. Fit to two pairs of data a copula in jupyter notebook.
 Put into python file after
 2. Expand by increasing the number of series and create